 PHTY 680.
 Clinical Education III.
 12 Hours.

-Semester course; 480 clinical hours.
+Semester course; 12 clinic hours (480 clinical contact hours).
 12 credits.
+Enrollment is restricted to GR level students in the Doctor of Physical Therapy program.
 Twelve-week full-time clinical experience designed to allow the student to develop entry-level competence in physical therapy evaluation and treatment techniques.
 Includes the use of sound scientific rationale and problem-solving skills in all aspects of patient care.
 Promotes the development of an independent professional through synthesis and utilization of advanced academic theory in evaluation and treatment.
-Graded P/F.
+Graded as pass/fail.

 PHTY 690.
 Physical Therapy Graduate Seminar.
 16 Hours.